Lesch–Nyhan syndrome: Nervous system impairment

-Self-injuring behavior
+Cognitive impairment and behavioral disturbances

 Persons affected are cognitively impaired and have behavioral disturbances that emerge between two and three years of age.
 The uncontrollable self-injury associated with LNS also usually begins at three years of age.
 The self-injury begins with biting of the lips and tongue; as the disease progresses, affected individuals frequently develop finger biting and headbanging.
 The self-injury can increase during times of stress.
 Self-harm is a distinguishing characteristic of the disease and is apparent in 85% of affected males.

 The majority of individuals are cognitively impaired, which is sometimes difficult to distinguish from other symptoms because of the behavioral disturbances and motor deficits associated with the syndrome.
 In many ways, the behaviors may be seen as a psychological extension of the compulsion to cause self-injury, and include rejecting desired treats or travel, repaying kindness with coldness or rage, failing to answer test questions correctly despite study and a desire to succeed, and provoking anger from caregivers when affection is desired.

 Compulsive behaviors also occur, including aggressiveness, vomiting, spitting, and coprolalia (involuntary swearing).
 The development of this type of behavior is sometimes seen within the first year, or in early childhood, but others may not develop it until later in life.